UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch4.md

 ## Conclusion
 While the amount of words needed to describe the changes to support optimization and JIT execution here isn't exactly small, the actual code changes required really are.
-The JIT engine does the heavy lifting and Llvm.NET provides a clean interface to the JIT that fits with common patterns and runtime support for .NET.
+The Parser and JIT engine do all the heavy lifting.
+Llvm.NET provides a clean interface to the JIT that fits with common patterns and runtime support for .NET.
 Very cool, indeed!